By Christie Vanover | Published January 15, 2012 | Last Updated July 15, 2018

 The perfect, creamy sausage gravy to top a Southern flaky biscuit.
 And it only calls for four ingredients.

 I didn’t grow up with biscuits and gravy.
 My house was more of a cereal or scrambled eggs home.
 But when I started dating my husband, his dad would spoil me with his homemade biscuits with sausage gravy.
-He still spoils me to this day, but the Army has us living quite a few miles away, so I had to learn to make this on my own.

 The gravy is really basic ~ sausage, flour and milk.
 You simply brown the sausage, add flour, which will thicken the gravy and add the milk.

 My favorite way to top biscuits and gravy is with an over easy fried egg.
 What a great breakfast on a chilly morning.

 - ½ tsp.
 Tony Chachere’s Original Creole Seasoning

 - Add the flour and stir for about one minute, so it creates a slight roux with the sausage grease.